gramaziokohler/radii_docs/docs/tutorial/Quick_Guide/Setup/7_Install_Website.rst

 Member Definition
 *********************

-The owner can define a number of roles for members that have been added to a channel. via the Add member section.
+The owner and administrators can define a number of roles for members that have been added to a channel via the Add member section.

-| Administrators:
-| Editors:
+| Administrators: publish, save, delete and move all content on the channel, add and remove members
+| Editors: publish, save content and delete own content to the channel
 | Spectators:

 Server Storage
 ******************

-- **Unregistered users**:
+**Public**

-  - publish limit : 250 mb
+- Publish limit: 250 Mb
-  - save limit    : 50 mb

-- **Registered users**:
+- Save limit: 100 Mb

+**My Channel**

-  - publish limit : 500 mb
+- Publish limit: 500 Mb
-  - save limit    : 250 mb
+- Save limit: 250 Mb

+**Personal Channel**:

-- **Organizations**: Can be defined in coordination with `RADii.info`_
+- Can be defined in coordination with `RADii.info`_